Muhammad ibn Abd al-Wahhab: Pact with Muhammad bin Saud

 The agreement was confirmed with a mutual oath of loyalty (bay'ah) in 1744.
 Once Al-Sa'ud made Dir'iyya a safe haven, Wahhabis from other towns took refuge.
 These included dissenters from Ibn Mu'ammar clan who had sworn allegiance to Ibn 'Abd al-Wahhab.
 The nucleus of Ibn 'Abd al-Wahhab's supporters all across Najd retreated to Dir'iyyah and formed the vanguard of the insurgency launched by Al-Saud against other towns.

 From a person who started his career as a lone activist, Ibn 'Abd al-Wahhab would become the spiritual guide of the nascent Emirate of Muhammad ibn Saud Al-Muqrin.
 Ibn 'Abd al-Wahhab would be responsible for religious matters and Ibn Saud in charge of political and military issues.
 This agreement became a "mutual support pact" and power-sharing arrangement between the Aal Saud family, and the Aal ash-Sheikh and followers of Ibn ʿAbd al-Wahhab, which had remained in place for nearly 300 years, providing the ideological impetus to Saudi expansion.
 Reviving the teachings of Ibn Taymiyya, the Muwaḥḥidūn (Unitarian) movement emphasized strict adherence to Qur'an and Sunnah; while simultaneously championing the conception of an Islamic state based on the model of early Muslim community in Medina.
-Meanwhile, it's Muslim and Western opponents derogatorily labelled the movement as the "Wahhābiyyah" (anglicised as "Wahhabism").
+Meanwhile, its Muslim and Western opponents derogatorily labelled the movement as the "Wahhābiyyah" (anglicised as "Wahhabism").